Boring, Reaming, and DrillingTuesday, October 29, 2019

-In Hole - making, it is important to know the differences between Drilling, Boring and Reaming because they all have a specific job.
-Drilling is usually the first step of a creating a hole, followed by boring which sizes the hole and Reaming, the operation used to finish the hole.
+In hole-making, it is important to know the difference between Drilling, Boring, and Reaming because they all have a specific job.
+Drilling is usually the first step in creating a hole, then is followed by boring which sizes the hole, and finally reaming which finishes the hole.

 Boring is the process of cutting and enlarging a pre-existing hole, and usually occurs right after the drilling process.
 When boring a material, a boring bar is usually used.
 The two most main types of boring are back boring and line boring.
 Line boring is when the boring bar is supported on both ends and back boring is when the boring bar is supported on one end.
 There are several types of machines in which the boring process occurs, such as lathes, turning centers, milling machines and machinery centers, and boring machines.